ceg1236/solo/README.md

   At a basic level, this app simply registers where you are on a map and signifies if you are 'on' or 'off'.
 The map displays all users who are 'on'.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

   This app encourages my own meditative practices.
 When I see people in my area are meditating, I am more likely to do so myself.
 It can also be a good way to meet good, like-minded people.

 ## Closing and Call to Action ##